-When you have a lot of things stuffed on to your website remember you are knowingly or unknowingly annoying your visitors.
+When you have a lot of things stuffed into your website remember you are knowingly or unknowingly annoying your visitors.

-They might be frustrated to such a level, where they decide to leave your website and be off with the site of your competitor.
+This will frustrate your people to the core and they will end up deciding to leave your website and hang on with the site of your competitor.

 So, when it is implemented around a CTA that needs user or visitor attention, don’t you think they will be tempted to take an action?